-- Connect one end of the included Ethernet cable to one of the four Ethernet ports on your Hercules Wireless N Router, and the other end to your computer's Ethernet port.
+- Make sure to disconnect all devices (modem-router, "box") connected to your computer via an Ethernet cable.
+Connect one end of the included Ethernet cable to the Ethernet port on your Hercules Wireless N Access Point, and the other end of the cable to the Ethernet port on your computer.